Schools of Buddhism: Early schools

 The early Buddhist schools or mainstream sects refers to the sects into which the Indian Buddhist monastic saṅgha split.
-They are also called the Nikaya Buddhist schools, Ezhuthupally, and in Mahayana Buddhism they are referred to either as the Śrāvaka (disciple) schools or Hinayana (inferior) schools.
+They are also called the Nikaya Buddhist schools, and in Mahayana Buddhism they are referred to either as the Śrāvaka (disciple) schools or Hinayana (inferior) schools.

 Most scholars now believe that the first schism was originally caused by differences in vinaya (monastic rule).
 Later splits were also due to doctrinal differences and geographical separation.

 The first schism separated the community into two groups, the Sthavira (Elders) Nikaya and the Mahāsāṃghika (Great Community).
 Most scholars hold that this probably occurred after the time of Ashoka.
 Out of these two main groups later arose many other sects or schools.

 From the Sthaviras arose the Sarvāstivāda sects, the Vibhajyavādins, the Theravadins, the Dharmaguptakas and the Pudgalavāda sects.

 The Sarvāstivāda school, popular in northwest India and Kashmir, focused on Abhidharma teachings.
 Their name means "the theory that all exists" which refers to one of their main doctrines, the view that all dharmas exist in the past, present and in the future.
 This is an eternalist theory of time.
 Over time, the Sarvāstivādins became divided into various traditions, mainly the Vaibhāṣika (who defended the orthodox "all exists" doctrine in their Abhidharma compendium called the Mahāvibhāṣa Śāstra), the Sautrāntika (who rejected the Vaibhāṣika orthodoxy) and the Mūlasarvāstivāda.

 The Pudgalavāda sects (also known as Vātsīputrīyas) were another group of Sthaviras which were known for their unique doctrine of the pudgala (person).
 Their tradition was founded by the elder Vātsīputra circa 3rd century BCE.